Dog-walking company Rover plans to go public in SPAC deal

 Seattle-based A Place for Rover, which bills itself as the world’s largest network of pet sitters and dog walkers, said it plans to go public by combining with a special-purpose acquisition company (SPAC) in a deal that would also bring it $375 million in fresh capital.

-Rover said it has agreed to merge with Nebula Caravel Acquisition, a SPAC or blind-pool company sponsored by True Wind Capital.
+Rover said it has agreed to merge with Nebula Caravel Acquisition, a SPAC or blank-check company sponsored by True Wind Capital.
 The deal values the company at $1.35 billion, and when completed will give Rover a listing on Nasdaq under the ticker ROVR, according to a news release.

+Rover’s revenues were cut in half by the pandemic, and the company has lost money in the past three years, but it projects revenues will double this year and next, according to a Rover presentation filed by Nebula with the Securities and Exchange Commission.

 Rover said co-founder and CEO Aaron Easterly will continue to lead the company.
 “A public listing will provide the capital to accelerate the expansion of core service offerings, support other pet types, and continue to grow our geographic footprint,” he said.